 We want the HCA to be the best charity it can be for everyone who practices, values and loves crafts as we do.
 We know this includes a huge range of ages, ethnicities, sexualities, backgrounds, religions and economic statuses all across the country and the world; we want to be better at representing as many of these as possible within our teams.

-Our current advert for new Trustees has been a chance to reflect on this.
+Our recent advert for new Trustees has been a chance to reflect on this.
 For some years we have included the line ‘The Heritage Crafts Association is an equal opportunities organisation and welcomes applications from people of all backgrounds’ on all communications about recruitment.
 We felt it was long overdue that we are more proactive and do more to encourage the representation that we currently lack in the organisation to apply.

 We have done a short, easy audit of all of our existing Trustees and below you can see some stats on who currently sits on our Board: